 AllianzGI normally expects the Audit Committee to comprise directors who are unquestionably independent and have the appropriate qualifications, experience, skills and capacity to contribute effectively to the committee's work.
-In companies with co-determination structures, AllianzGI would like to see at least 50% (and ideally a higher proportion) of independent directors on the Audit Committee as well as an independent committee chairman.
-AllianzGI also expects the Audit Committee chairman and, preferably, another committee member to have audit, accounting or appropriate financial expertise.
+In companies with co-determination structures, AllianzGI would like to see at least 50% (and ideally a higher proportion) of independent directors on the Audit Committee as well as an independent committee chairperson.

+AllianzGI also expects the Audit Committee Chairperson and, preferably, another committee member to have audit, accounting or appropriate financial expertise, unless there are stricter local laws.